 Our hard rides are suitable for riders who already have a fair amount of stamina, bike skills, and experience.
 They will be:

-- usually hilly with steep and sometimes rough descents
+- usually hilly with several steep and sometimes rough descents

 - on roads that may be busier with fast traffic (although we try to avoid this wherever possible!)